Northern Calloway: Television

 In 1971, he joined the cast of Sesame Street during the show's second season as the character David Robinson, boyfriend of the character Maria Rodriguez (portrayed by Sonia Manzano).
 In 1982, after the death of fellow castmate and actor Will Lee, who was widely known for his portrayal of shopkeeper Mr. Hooper, the series decided to include his death in the show and have Calloway's character David become the new owner of Mr. Hooper's Store.
 He remained one of the few human characters in the series for eighteen years, appearing in 1,268 episodes.

 Calloway appeared in several made-for-television movies and specials by the Children's Television Workshop for over eleven years, including Christmas Eve on Sesame Street (1978), A Special Sesame Street Christmas (1978), Don't Eat the Pictures (1983), and Put Down the Duckie (1988).
 In 1989, Calloway retired from the series for medical reasons.
-Viewers were told that his character had moved to Florida and thus would no longer appear on Sesame Street.
+Viewers were told that his character had moved away to help his grandmother on the farm and thus would no longer appear on Sesame Street.
 Calloway also voiced the Muppet characters: the Hipster, modeled after James Brown imagining shapes; Baby Breeze; and the Sesame Street character Same Sound Brown.

 Legal troubles, health problems and final years on Sesame Street

 On the morning of September 19, 1980, Calloway was arrested in Nashville, Tennessee.
-He had been a guest in the home of Mary Stagaman, marketing director of the Tennessee Performing Arts Center, after performing there on the 13th.
-Calloway beat Stagaman with an iron, causing serious head and rib injuries.
-He then fled into the suburbs of Nashville, where he smashed a plate glass window and storm door at one house and did extensive damage to the interior of another, destroying the family's collection of fine crystal, smashing a television set, and breaking light bulbs with his bare hands.
+He had been a guest in the home of Mary Stagaman, the marketing director of the Tennessee Performing Arts Center, after performing there six days earlier.
+After being asked to leave the house and refusing to do so, Calloway attacked Stagaman with an iron, inflicting serious head and rib injuries.
+Calloway then fled into the suburbs of Nashville, where he smashed a plate glass window and storm door at one house and did extensive damage to the interior of another, destroying the family's collection of fine crystal, smashing a television set, and breaking light bulbs with his bare hands.
 He also stole a backpack from a first grader, smashed a windshield with a rock, and stole a bag of herbicide from elderly resident Douglas Wright.
-Calloway spilled it on his body and was rolling on the ground and running around, at which point Wright attempted to hold Calloway at gunpoint and fired a warning shot at him, causing Calloway to dive to the ground and scream that he was shot.
-He then jumped up and washed his hands and face in the Wrights' birdbath before fleeing the scene, where witnesses reported him wearing only a Superman T-shirt.
+Calloway spilled the herbicide on his body and was rolling on the ground and running around, at which point Wright attempted to hold Calloway at gunpoint and fired a warning shot at him, causing Calloway to dive to the ground and scream that he had been shot.
+He then jumped up and washed his hands and face in the Wrights' birdbath before fleeing the scene.
+Witnesses described him wearing nothing but a Superman T-shirt.
 He was arrested after hiding out in a couple's garage, screaming, "Help!
 I'm David from Sesame Street and they're trying to kill me!"
-The actor was taken to a mental hospital for examination.
-These events were not publicized, and Calloway was allowed to continue appearing on the show as long as he sought help.